wojtask/clrs4e-solutions/README.md

 to exercises where those details have already been discussed.

-I keep an eye on errors or inaccuracies in exercises and problems or the material they directly rely on, and highlight them in short notes before the solution of the affected exercise.
+I keep an eye on errors or inaccuracies in exercises and problems or the material they directly rely on, and highlight them in brief notes just before the solution of the affected exercise.
-On the other hand, I refer to the textbook's [errata](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/e4-bugs.html) &mdash;
+At the same time I refer to the textbook's [errata](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/e4-bugs.html) &mdash;
-if it includes a certain correction, I assume that the bug has already been fixed.
+if it includes a certain correction, I assume that the bug has already been fixed in a subsequent printing.

 As I stressed earlier, I pay special attention to ensuring the correctness of the algorithms and data structures operations.